Fashion designers use their technical knowledge and creative flair to work on designs for new and original clothing

 - high street fashion - this is where the majority of designers work and where garments are mass manufactured (often in Europe or East Asia).
 Buying patterns, seasonal trends and celebrity catwalk influences play a key role in this design process.
-It is a commercial area and heavily media led;
+It's a commercial, highly media-led area to work in.

-- ready-to-wear, also known as prêt-à-porter - where established designers create ready-to-wear collections, produced in relatively small numbers;
+- ready-to-wear - established designers create ready-to-wear collections, produced in relatively small numbers.

-- haute couture - requires large amounts of time spent on the production of one-off garments for the catwalk, which are often not practical to wear.
-Designs are usually created to endorse the brand and create a 'look'.
+- haute couture - requires large amounts of time spent on the production of one-off garments for the catwalk.
+Designs usually endorse the brand and create a 'look'.

-Tasks depend on the market the designer is working for, but core responsibilities include:
+Tasks depend on the market you're working for, but you'll typically need to:

-- creating/visualising an idea and producing a design by hand or using computer-aided design (CAD);
+- create or visualise an idea and produce a design by hand or using programs like Adobe Illustrator

-- keeping up to date with emerging fashion trends as well as general trends relating to fabrics, colours and shapes;
+- keep up to date with emerging fashion trends as well as general trends relating to fabrics, colours and shapes

-- working with others in the design team, such as buyers and forecasters, to develop products to meet a brief;
+- work with others in the design team, such as buyers and forecasters, to develop products to meet a brief

-- liaising closely with sales, buying and production teams on an ongoing basis to ensure the item suits the customer, market and price points;
+- liaise closely with sales, buying and production teams on an ongoing basis to ensure items suit the customer, market and price points

-- understanding design from a technical perspective, i.e. producing patterns, toiles and technical specifications for designs;
+- understand design from a technical perspective, such as producing patterns and technical specifications for designs

-- developing a pattern that is cut and sewn into sample garments and supervising the creation of these, including fitting, detailing and adaptations;
+- develop a pattern that is cut and sewn into sample garments and supervise the creation of these, including fitting, detailing and adaptations

-- managing marketing, finances and other business activities, if working on a self-employed basis.
+- manage marketing, finances and other business activities, if working on a self-employed basis.

 Experienced designers with larger companies may focus more on the design aspect, with pattern cutters and machinists preparing sample garments.
 In smaller companies these, and other tasks, may be part of the designer's role.